Cyclone Seroja update

 * Estimated savings only calculated by comparing consumption and costs incurred by individual trial participants on the PowerBank Trial and the A1 Home Plan over the same period.
 Variances in export and consumption will affect individual costs and potential savings.

-Across the three battery projects, up to 192 households will have access to between 6-8kWh of virtual storage in the PowerBank.
-At the cost of $1 to $2 per day, participants can store their excess solar energy in the battery and draw it back out when needed.
+Across the first three PowerBank battery projects, up to 192 households had access to between 6-8kWh of virtual storage.
+At the cost of $1 to $2 per day, participants were able to store their excess solar energy in the battery and draw it back out when needed.

 In the first year of the Meadow Springs trial, 95 per cent of customers saved money on their power bills.

-The project will also support the region’s power supply during times of peak demand – when electricity consumption is at its highest – which is a smarter, customer-focused approach to infrastructure investment in the area.
+The project also supported the region’s power supply during times of peak demand – when electricity consumption is at its highest – which is a smarter, customer-focused approach to infrastructure investment in the area.

 The PowerBank trial in Meadow Springs, near Mandurah, was an Australian-first in bulk battery storage.